levilindsey/fat-cat-chat/README.md

 Some of the features of this chat server/client application include:

-- A web client.
+- A fancy web client.
 - Commands can be triggered both from typed commands and by clicking on appropriate graphical elements.
 - Active, color-coded text for significant strings (e.g., commands, user names, room names).
     - Many of these color-coded strings can be clicked on for triggering some corresponding event (e.g., opening a private chat with a user by clicking on his/her name).
-- Emoticons.
+- Adorable emoticons.
 - Private chat.
 - Dummy bots for helping to test and explore the functionality.
 - Dynamic panels which can be expanded/collapsed by clicking on their headers.